William E. Carson (conservationist): Federal parks

 Creation of a national park on the East Coast had been advocated since 1911 or earlier, with various local politicians in various areas of the Commonwealth.
 Although sites in Virginia's Historic Triangle would first be consolidated with federal imprimatur early in Carson's tenure with the Conservation and Development, his major effort would prove closer to his home, with creation of Shenandoah National Park shortly after his tenure ended.
 In 1928 (a federal but not state election year), the Democratic controlled Virginia legislature passed a mass condemnation act (drafted by Adam C. Carson) to create the long-planned Shenandoah National Park.
 The following year, Will Carson as head of the Conservation and Development Commission purchased fishing rights for more than 10,000 acres along the Rapidan River.
 Virginia planned to pay for the condemned land in abbreviated proceedings, then donate it to create the proposed national park, citing its proximity to the national capital and other East Coast cities, as well as increased tourism and revenue from national parks already created in the western United States.

+Even before his inaugulation, Carson hosted President Herbert Hoover (elected in 1928 and an enthusiastic fly fisherman), with his wife and retinue in Criglersville.
+The Presidential party rode horses up the Rapidan River to a fishing camp, where Hoover later celebrated his 55th birthday.
+Although Virginians offered to give Hoover what is now known as Rapidan Camp (but sometimes as Camp Hoover), the President used his own funds to buy the land for $1,045 (at the going rate of $5 per acre), and building materials for $22,719.
+The Marine Corps provided construction labor for drainage, electricity and telephone lines as a "military exercise" by September 1929.